obichijioke/wordpress-site-manager/COOLIFY-DEPLOYMENT.md

 ## Step 4: Configure Environment Variables

-In Coolify's environment variables section, add the following variables:
+In Coolify's environment variables section, add the following variables.

+**IMPORTANT**: Make sure to **UNCHECK "Available at Buildtime"** for `NODE_ENV` or the build will fail.
+The Dockerfile handles NODE_ENV internally for each build stage.

 ### Required Variables: